gjmolter/raspberrypi-led-morse-code/README.md

 # GJMRaspberryPiLEDBlink
-Convert text to Morse Code and Blink a LED light using Raspberry Pi's GPIO
+Convert text to Morse Code and blink a LED light using Raspberry Pi's GPIO

 #### CRAFTING THE CIRCUIT
-To craft the circuit you will need
+To build the circuit you will need
 - 2 Jumper Cables
-- 1 BreadBoard (Maybe you can use duct tape)
+- 1 BreadBoard (You can use duct tape instead)
 - 1 220 ohms resistor
 - 1 LED